 Note that the gel pens are designed to “boost” the effects of the patches, not necessarily designed to be used on their own.
 For the purpose of understanding their effects alone first, we have used them alone to create these reviews.

-After about an hour with a single 2mg dose, we were not feeling the effects more than very mildly, so we applied another dose.
-Within 30 minutes we could definitely feel the effects.
+After about an hour with a single 2mg dose, I was feeling the effects mildly, so I applied another dose.
+Within 30 minutes I could definitely feel the effects.
 Effects included feeling energetic and heightened senses.
-We were surprised how much impact just 4mg of the gel pens had, when we usually are using 10mg doses of one of our preferred gummies (See Review: Valhalla Sativa Gummies).
+I was surprised how much impact just 4mg of the gel pens had, when I usually are using 10mg doses of one of my preferred gummies (See Review: Valhalla Sativa Gummies).